 Being new to home brewing can be daunting.
-Your first few beer recipes might better be called experiments rather than actual batches.
+Your first few beer recipes might be better off being called experiments rather than actual beer.
 But if you’re lucky, you’ll come across a really great recipe for beginners that will give you confidence that you can brew good beer at home.

 Dry-Hopped Red Ale Recipe